-OPEN HITCH CLASSES: Monday, August 14- beginning at 8:00am (Grandstand) - See superintendent for show order
+OPEN HITCH CLASSES: Monday, August 12- be-

-OPEN HALTER CLASSES: Thursday, August $17{\text{\tiny IN}}$ (Covered Arena) - See superintendent for show order
+OPEN HALTER CLASSES: Thursday, August 15th (Covered Arena) - See superintendent for show order

 SHOWMANSHIP & RIDING CLASSES: Classes will be held in the Koster arena and will follow the corresponding youth classes.
 See the posted schedule in the youth horse barn.
 With exception of Div.
-9 Class 680-681 (Shown in Covered Arena on Thursday, August 17th, 2023)
+9 Class 680-681 (Shown in Covered Arena on Thursday, August 15th, 2024)

-ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 20- between 6:00am-8:00am.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 18th between 6:00am-8:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).